 During the civil rights movement, King and her colleague Casey Hayden (Sandra Cason) turned their attention to women and co-authored “Sex and Caste,” a 1966 article now viewed by historians as tinder for the second wave of feminism.
 As a presidential appointee in the administration of President Jimmy Carter, King directed the worldwide operations of the Peace Corps and national volunteer service corps programs in the United States.
 She continues to work with Carter as a special adviser.
 King’s vocation over the years has brought her into working contact with heads of state and government ministers of more than 120 developing countries.

-King holds a doctorate in international politics from the Aberystwyth University, Wales, which in 2011 elected her a fellow, their equivalent of the honorary degrees awarded elsewhere.
-With the assistance of a grant from the United States Institute of Peace, she has completed original archival research for a case study of a famous nonviolent struggle against untouchability in Vykom, Kerala, India, 1924–1925, which influenced the building of theory on the mechanisms of change in nonviolent civil resistance.
+King holds a doctorate in international politics from the Aberystwyth University.
+With the assistance of a grant from the United States Institute of Peace, she has completed a forthcoming case study based on original archival research of on a famous nonviolent struggle against untouchability in Vykom, Kerala, India, 1924–1925, which influenced the building of theory on the mechanisms of change in nonviolent civil resistance.

 Mary resides with her husband, Dr. Peter G. Bourne, in Virginia in the United States and Oxford in the United Kingdom.